Texas Sheet Cake

 2 teaspoons vanilla extract

-• Preheat the oven and prep the pan: Preheat the oven to 350°F. Spray or butter a half-sheet pan (13×18 inches) and line the bottom with parchment.
+• Preheat the oven to 350°F. Spray or butter a half-sheet pan (13×18 inches) and line the bottom with parchment.

 • Combine the dry ingredients: Whisk the flour, sugar, and salt together in a large mixing bowl.